Wedding Photography at Morden Park House, Merton

 Photogenic Morden Park House

-I photographed bride Rachel with her mother against the stunning Georgian façade of Morden Park House, and the family Ford Zephyr, which played a significant part in the wedding.
+I photographed the bride, Rachel, with her mother against the stunning Georgian façade of Morden Park House, and the family Ford Zephyr, which played a significant role in the wedding.

 The bride enters the Sheridan Room with her baby daughter to meet her groom, who is waiting at the ‘altar’.
 I anticipate every moment of the wedding day to capture the complete story.